The Changes In Creative Work & Entrepreneurship

 If you create ideas and digital products – yes, ideas count as creations – then your raw materials are … your ability to come up with great ideas.
 This is why learning to leverage your creativity is so important.

-6. Creatives who create physical products still have this limitation, but the cost of additional rooms for creation studios is such that it’s not prohibitive; granted, if you live in New York or L.A., you’re much more constrained than if you live in Lincoln, NE just by the fact that the cost of finished living spaces in those two towns are particularly high.
+Creatives who create physical products still have this limitation, but the cost of additional rooms for creation studios is such that it’s not prohibitive; granted, if you live in New York or L.A., you’re much more constrained than if you live in Lincoln, NE, just by the fact that the cost of finished living spaces in those two towns is particularly high.

-8. If any one thing has changed significantly such as to make creative entrepreneurialism viable, this is it.
+If any one thing has changed significantly so as to make creative entrepreneurialism viable, this is it.
 Instead of having indirect access to the market, as we did under industrial capitalism, you now have direct access to the market with a click of a button.
-A webpage, properly optimized, hits Google and the search directories within 24 hours, which means that within 24 hours of you putting something up, some one person can find it and buy it.
-And the cost of getting that one buyer is zero or very close to it, assuming you’re not running advertisements for that product.
+A webpage, properly optimized, hits Google and the search directories within 24 hours, which means that within 24 hours of your putting something up, one person can find it and buy it.
+And the cost of getting that one buyer is zero or very close to it, assuming that you’re not running advertisements for that product.

 Notice what has come back full circle here: the creative’s task is once again to create and sell their products to the people who want those products.
 The new barrier to entry to creative entrepreneurialism is not the land, capital, and labor factors that were once present, but is instead human capital.